 However, we know it can be hard to encourage kids to be active so if your kids are loathed to leave the TV screen, here’s how to encourage them to have an adventure in the Great Outdoors.

 Let’s face it, no one really enjoys being dragged up and down their local high street.
 Kids are never going to enjoy walking if they find it boring, so your first task is to scout out some interesting locations.
 If you’re lucky enough to live on the coast, beaches are filled with fun and interesting things to look at, from rock pools to sand dunes.
 Woodland walks, parks and other places where there’s plenty of nature to spot are also always fun.

 Get this habit instilled early on and you’ll have dog-walkers for life.

 Take it Easy

-Make sure you pick the right time to get kids interested in walking.
+Make sure you pick the right time to get your kids interested in walking.
 For example, don’t start on a day where you have somewhere to be and you’re running late.
 Walks should be fun, leisurely affairs so rushing little ones along will only cause them to associate the activity with stress.
-Choose a day when you’ve got time to take your time.
+Choose a day when you’ve got time to stroll leisurely.

 Make Walking Fun

 If simply choosing an interesting place to walk isn’t doing the trick, there are lots of other ways to make walking fun.
 Why not organise a long-ranging treasure hunt or an activity sheet packed with interesting facts or pictures of plants and wildlife to check off?
 Photography is also a really great way to make walks go quickly; give your kids a camera and ask them to snap anything interesting they see.
 The National Trust and other similar locations also often do treasure hunts or nature trails for kids so make sure to check out what’s going on in your area.